 Here are five of my favorite tried and true ways to boost your mood in just a few minutes:

 3- Sing!
 Find your inner diva.
-Singing is good for your mood no matter how you sound.
+Singing is good for your mood.
 Turn up the Spotify and sing for the pure joy of it.

 4- Move your body.
 Dance while you sing.
 Take the dog for a walk.
 Que up a free exercise video on YouTube.
 A little cardio will increase your heart rate and get your blood flowing, which is a great mood booster.